Julian-Hulsdouw/pacos/README.md

 [![npm](https://img.shields.io/david/expressjs/express.svg)](https://www.npmjs.com/package/bulma)

 # Pacos
-Pacos is a simple boilerplate, with sass modules
+Pacos is a simple boilerplate, with scss modules

-## NPM
+## Usage
 `npm install pacos --save-dev`

 ### Import components
-To import sass files simply use the import function:
+To import all base scss files simply use the import function:

-`@import '~pacos/sass/reset'`
+`@import '~pacos/scss/base/all'`

-Sass components that are included:
+Components that are included:
+- HTML
+    * browser
+- SCSS
+    * breakpoints
+    * browser
+    * grid *
     * helpers
     * reset

+_* dependent on bulma_

 ### Framework
 We use bulma as our front-end framework.
 Just import what you need.
 Check their [documentation](http://bulma.io/documentation/overview/modular/) how to load modules.